chhaylatte/StraitJacket/README.md

 See the [Playground](https://github.com/chhaylatte/StraitJacket/blob/master/Playgrounds/Example.playground/Contents.swift)

 ## Comparison
-I will compare various autolayout libraries building the same exact screen.
-I will count just layout code including new lines and brackets.
-I will omit constraint activation calls, adding of view items, return statements, and function declarations.
-I will also count the total character counts excluding spaces using the character count tool.
+I will compare various autolayout libraries in building the same exact screen by looking at total lines, and total characters to build the same screen.
+I will omit white spaces, constraint activation calls, return statements, and function declarations.

-### Summary of Comparison
-The following is the line and character count comparison of various layout libraries normalized to the StraitJacket example layout.

 ### Layout Code Metrics

-I find that number of lines of code corresponds inversely to understandability and maintainability, and number of characters corresponds inversely to readability and proptorinally to time to write.
+I find that number of lines of code corresponds inversely to understandability and maintainability, and number of characters corresponds inversely to readability and proportionally to time to write.
 Therefore the smaller these metrics, the better.

 | | StraitJacket | SnapKit | Pure Layout | Layout Anchors | Cartography | Stevia
 :-- | --: | --: | --: | --: | --: | --:
 Total Lines | 9 | 58 | 37 | 50 | 49 | 41
 Total Characters | 676 | 1608 | 1768 | 3307 | 1961 | 614

+Metrics normalized to StraitJacket

 | | StraitJacket | SnapKit | Pure Layout | Layout Anchors | Cartography | Stevia
 :-- | --: | --: | --: | --: | --: | --: